XxDaShTixX/AntiSpam/CONTRIBUTING.md

 and how to [submit a Pull Request](https://help.github.com/articles/using-pull-requests/).

 ### Release Management Strategy
-This project has a `master` branch for stable releases and a `develop` branch for development.
+This project has a `main` branch for stable releases and a `develop` branch for development.
 New features and fixes are always submitted to the `develop` branch.

 ### What can I contribute?
 If you are looking for ways to help contributor to this project, you can either: